 Our take:

-$1M-10M revenue: Work with ecommerce specialists who’ve actually done this before (Vysta if you’re serious about YouTube specifically as a primary channel, Common Thread Collective for general D2C growth).
+$1M-10M revenue: Work with ecommerce specialists who’ve actually done this before (Vysta if you’re serious about YouTube as a primary channel, Common Thread Collective for general D2C growth).

 If you’re a 7-9 figure ecommerce brand and want YouTube managed by people who’ve scaled it to $100K+ per day multiple times, we can look at your current setup and tell you exactly what’s broken.